-summer bodies are made in the winter,” referring to the fact that a healthy, fit body is sculpted all year long, not just when it's time to head to the beach.
+You've probably heard that "summer bodies are made in the winter," which means that a healthy, fit body is sculpted all year long, not just when it's time to hit the beach.
 And that's true.

-foods that can cause bloating: cruciferous vegetables (like broccoli and cauliflower) and foods high in FODMAPs (like apples) — a group of carbohydrates that can be difficult to digest.
-That doesn't mean you should avoid these foods altogether, though.
+You probably already know that salty snacks like chips and fries can make you puffy.
+But there are some good-for-you foods that can cause bloating too, including cruciferous vegetables (like broccoli and cauliflower) and foods high in FODMAPs (like apples) — a group of carbohydrates that can be difficult to digest.
+That doesn't mean you should avoid these fruits and veggies altogether, though.
 They're nutrient-dense, high-fiber foods that should be part of any healthy diet — just skip them on beach days.

 Read more: The 10 Worst Foods for Bloating